 The issue with graphics tablets is that although you can draw and instantly see your work up on a screen, there is a bit of a learning curve as you have to split your focus and relearn how to draw on one surface whilst looking at another.
 Now, where drawing tablets, like the iPad Pro, allow you to draw directly onto the screen which solves this issue, they can be pretty expensive and, even then, it still doesn’t feel as good as the real thing of putting pencil to paper.

 The Repaper Tablet allows you to draw directly onto paper and you can see it come to life as a digital image in real time.
-If you’re connected to a device whilst you do this you can edit in real time (can we please have an undo button in real life please?), or if you’re using the screenless mode, you can upload your drawing later and see it as a digital image – the device can store up to 10 drawings when not connected, and there’s also a micro SD card slot if you need more memory (card not included).
+If you’re connected to a device whilst you do this you can edit in real time, or if you’re using the screenless mode, you can upload your drawing later and see it as a digital image – the device can store up to 10 drawings when not connected, and there’s also a micro SD card slot if you need more memory (card not included).

 It's great for sketching and taking notes on the go, which is why we think the Repaper Tablet is a top contender when pitted against other drawing tablets and the best smart pens out there.